abhilad1009/Fine-Tuning-Stable-Diffusion/README.md

 # Fine-Tuning-Stable-Diffusion

-For overview of the approach and evaluation results, please refer to [Fine-tuning approach.pptx](Fine-tuning approach.pptx)
+For overview of the approach and evaluation results, please refer to [Fine-tuning-approach.pptx](Fine-tuning-approach.pptx)

 ## Requirements
 * Memory > 16 GB